 When you decide to invest in a Warehouse Management System, you shouldn’t just go with the first one you find.
 As with any investment, you should do your research and shop around.

-While some of WMS have more unique or specialized features, the biggest difference in most of them is in their ability to handle variation in various areas.
-Think of it like a computer--all computers basically do the same thing.
+While some WMS have more unique or specialized features, the biggest difference in most of them is in their ability to handle variation in various areas.
+Think of it as a computer--all computers basically do the same thing.
 Some computers, though, can handle a wider variety of programs, because of their capacity and flexibility.

 Keeping that in mind, here are five things to keep in mind when shopping for a new WMS.

 1. Best WMS System - How Fast it is?

 When choosing a WMS, look for the speed at which it can pick and put away items, as this will make a big difference.
 The system should be able to calculate inventory adjustments quickly so that your employees can always rely on accurate numbers for inventory.
 This will prevent you from getting too low on certain items before you reorder, and it will also prevent you from having to tell your customers that you’re actually out of a certain item.

 You should also check to see how quickly the system will be able to send picked orders to billing so that invoices can be created.
 Billing procedures are often the most time-consuming part of business, but a good WMS can speed that process up.

 2. Can it handle non-specificity, as well as special instructions with WMS?

 Especially if you have a bigger company with multiple warehouses, you’ll want to take a look at the available pick sizes on your WMS.
 For instance, does it need specific size dimensions, or can it handle labels like each, case, pallet, etc?
 The more options the WMS has, the less you will have to adjust and the quicker it will be.